What Is PVA? Aka Polyvinyl Alcohol

 Have you read the ingredient list on your laundry pods or dishwasher packs?
-There is an ingredient called PVA and it’s known as polyvinyl alcohol, and it is a lot more common than you think.
-If you have never heard of PVA or want to know more about it then you have come to the right place.
+There is an ingredient called PVA, known as polyvinyl alcohol, which is much more common than you think.
+If you have never heard of PVA or want to know more about it, you have come to the right place.
 Today we are going to answer your burning question; What is PVA?

 What is PVA in laundry detergent?
-Well, it is the thin single-use plastic that your pods are wrapped in as it acts as a binding agent that dissolves when mixed with water.
+Well, it is the thin single-use plastic your pods are wrapped in, as it acts as a binding agent that dissolves when mixed with water.

-So, what really is PVA, and is it plastic?
+So, what is PVA, and is it plastic?

 PVA is a synthetic plastic polymer that can be found in common household items like dishwashers and laundry pods and also can be found in common cleaning products, it’s that thin little single-use plastic wrapping that holds all the liquids that will be released in the wash, and it comes in a liquid or powdered form to be added into products.

-There is a fine line if this truly is plastic or not because typically plastic does not dissolve in water and PVA does.
-Although this is a synthetic plastic, it is not a microplastic as it does not meet the requirements to define it as one, to be considered a microplastic it must be micro in size, not water soluble, and it can’t be biodegradable in the environmental condition where it is discharged.
-As for if PVA is safe, it is considered non-toxic deeming it safe for use and is recognized by the FDA as safe.
+There is a fine line if this is plastic because, typically, plastic does not dissolve in water, and PVA does.
+Although this is a synthetic plastic, it is not a microplastic as it does not meet the requirements to define it as one.
+To be considered a microplastic, it must be micro in size, not water soluble, and it can’t be biodegradable in the environmental condition where it is discharged.
+As for if PVA is safe, it is considered non-toxic, deeming it safe for use and is recognized by the FDA as safe.

 But does PVA biodegrade?
-It has the potential to but for the most part, it does not.
-For PVA to biodegrade it needs a very specific microorganism and a specific amount of time in a wastewater treatment facility.
+It has the potential to, but for the most part, it does not.
+For PVA to biodegrade, it needs a specific microorganism and a specific amount of time in a wastewater treatment facility.
 However, most facilities in the U.S. don’t have the necessary conditioners to help the PVA biodegrade.
-This doesn’t really make it biodegradable, does it?
+This doesn’t make it biodegradable.

 How is PVA made?

 Welcome to Polyvinyl Alcohol 101!
-Let’s take you back to your high school science class and relive some chemistry… PVA is made by dissolving another polymer (PVAc) in methanol and then it is treated with an alkaline catalyst like sodium hydroxide.
-After that concoction of chemicals is mixed the reaction removes the acetate groups from the PVAc molecules without disturbing the chain structure.
-When all the steps are done you end up with a highly soluble water product known as PVA.
+Let’s take you back to your high school science class and relive some chemistry… PVA is made by dissolving another polymer (PVAc) in methanol, and then it is treated with an alkaline catalyst like sodium hydroxide.
+After that concoction of chemicals is mixed, the reaction removes the acetate groups from the PVAc molecules without disturbing the chain structure.
+When all the steps are done, you end up with a highly soluble water product, PVA.

 What is PVA used for?

-Oh boy, do we have a list for you.
-PVA is used in a variety of things, and honestly, it might shock you as to what you will find it in because PVA is water soluble which makes it easy to use in items like personal care, household items, and even medical products.
-PVA is a binder and that is why it's added to so many common things that you wouldn’t think it would be in.
+Oh boy, do we have a list for you?
+PVA is used in a variety of things.
+Honestly, it might shock you about what you will find it in because PVA is water soluble, making it easy to use in personal care, household items, and even medical products.
+PVA is a binder, so it's added to many common things you wouldn’t think it would be in.
 Buckle up because here is what you will find PVA in:

-That’s just scratching the surface of what you can find PVA in, but it’s still interesting to see all the things it adds to.
-One of the reasons that PVA can be found in so many things is because it can prevent spoilage of items, this is why you can also find it in instant tea, drink powders, and really any ready-to-serve products.
+That’s just scratching the surface of what you can find PVA in, but seeing everything it adds is still interesting.
+One of the reasons that PVA can be found in so many things is because it can prevent spoilage of items.
+This is why you can also find it in instant tea, drink powders, and ready-to-serve products.
 It's why we recommend organic tea brands.

 What are the environmental impacts of PVA?

-Remember when companies were really selling the idea that laundry pods and dishwashing pods were better for the environment because they weren’t individually wrapped?
+Remember when companies were selling the idea that laundry pods and dishwashing pods were better for the environment because they weren’t individually wrapped?
 Turns out this is not conducive to sustainable living.
-There are a lot of companies out there promoting products that have PVA as “green” but that isn’t necessarily the case, this is a form of greenwashing.
+There are a lot of companies out there promoting products that have PVA as “green,” but that isn’t necessarily the case.
+This is a form of greenwashing.

-Once the pods dissolve in the wash over 75% of PVA persists in our waterways and soil, when it ends up in the soil it can easily get into our food, especially through our produce which is how this ends up in our stomachs.
-As for what happens to our waterways, most of the PVA found in our water goes untreated and accounts for 8,000 tons of PVA per year entering the environment via water.
+Once the pods dissolve in the wash, over 75% of PVA persists in our waterways and soil.
+When it ends up in the soil, it can easily get into our food, especially through our produce, which ends up in our stomachs.
+As for what happens to our waterways, most of the PVA found in our water goes untreated, accounting for 8,000 tons of PVA per year entering the environment via water.

 Is PVA environmentally friendly?

-The answer is no. With all the ways PVA can still be found especially in our waterways, it is hard to say that this product is good for the environment.
-Although it is deemed non-toxic it is responsible for the breakdown of marine life found in the deepest parts of our oceans, and the fact that it is considered a plastic would make it not eco-friendly.
+The answer is no. With all the ways PVA can still be found, especially in our waterways, it is hard to say that this product is good for the environment.
+Although it is deemed non-toxic, it is responsible for the breakdown of marine life found in the deepest parts of our oceans, and the fact that it is considered plastic would make it not eco-friendly.